Learn step by step how to make a smoked london broil on ANY grill or smoker!

-In the case of a smoked ribeye roast, we would opt for the pellet tube smoker since it will provide you with a longer smoking time without needing to refill multiple times like a smoker box.
+In the case of a smoked london broil, we would opt for the pellet tube smoker since it will provide you with a longer smoking time without needing to refill multiple times like a smoker box.

 However either one will work just fine depending on what you have available.